Park History Highlights

 History Highlights in Loch Lomond and the Trossachs

-If you start with our facts and figures guide, you will get a good overview of the park's nature, coverage, and natural wonders.
+To find out more about interesting statistics for Loch Lomond and the Trossachs, do check our facts and figures guide, from it you will get a good overview of the park's nature, coverage, and natural wonders.

-Opening this year at Loch Katrine, a pathway will lead from Trossachs Pier to an elevated vantage point where Sir Walter Scott was inspired to write the poem.
+In the summer of 2024, Loch Katrine welcomed a new attraction that connects visitors with its literary heritage.
+A newly opened pathway now leads from Trossachs Pier to an elevated vantage point where Sir Walter Scott was inspired to write The Lady of the Lake.

 Rob Roy MacGregor

-Whilst 'The Lady of the Lake' had a considerable impact, there were already renowned artists and painters of the day visiting Loch Katrine to capture the dramatic landscapes.
+While 'The Lady of the Lake' had a considerable impact, renowned artists and painters of the day were already visiting Loch Katrine to capture the dramatic landscapes.
 Scott was fascinated by the notorious outlaw Rob Roy MacGregor, born in 1671 by the loch; his tales were told in a novel to be published later by Scott.

 Loch Katrine Steamships